jmgirard/lordicon/README.md

 {{< lif confetti.json >}}
 ```

-Download an icon's .json file by browsing [lordicon.com](https://lordicon.com/icons), clicking on an icon you like, going to the sidebar, and clicking on the LOTTIE button (see Figure 1).
-This will download the file, which you can move and rename as desired.
+Download an icon's .json file by browsing [lordicon.com](https://lordicon.com/icons), clicking on an icon, and choosing Export > JSON (Lottie).

 ---